VerifyTests/Verify.EntityFramework/readme.md

 ## Descriptive Parameter Names

 By default EF generates generic parameter names in SQL (eg `@p0`, `@p1`). `UseDescriptiveParameterNames` replaces these with the column name, making recorded and verified SQL easier to read.
-When the same column name appears across multiple tables in a batch, a counter suffix is appended to subsequent occurrences to keep names unique (eg `@Id` for the first table, `@Id1` for the second).
+When the same column name appears across multiple tables in a batch, subsequent occurrences are prefixed with the entity type name (eg `@Id` for the first table, `@EmployeeId` for the second).

 ### Enable